Bram-Hub/LEGUP/README.md

     </edu.rpi.legup.puzzle>
 </edu.rpi.legup.Legup>
 ```
 Element values are dependent on the type of edu.rpi.legup.puzzle.
-This is specified in each edu.rpi.legup.puzzle's documentation.